unibe-icelab/thz-image-explorer/paper/paper.md

 The window is structured with the time domain trace and frequency domain spectrum for the selected pixel (default is 0,0) in the center panel.
-A different tab showing the refractive index and absorption coefficient can be selected, as well as a tab containing a 3D viewer.
+A different tab showing the refractive index and absorption coefficient can be selected, as well as a tab containing an interactive 3D viewer.
 The left side-panel contains the intensity plot of the 2D scan along with the meta-data, which can be edited.
 The right side-panel contains the possible filters with configuration settings.
 A pixel can be (de-)selected by clicking inside the intensity plot.
-By holding the Shift key and selecting pixels, a region of interest (ROI) can be selected.
-This ROI is a convex polygon, which is closed if the last corner is selected reasonably close to the first one (< 5 % of width/height of the image).
-This ROI can then be saved in the meta-data of the dotTHz file for future analysis.
-The full averaged scan as well as the averages of all selected ROIs can be displayed in the center plot.
+For large scans, it is recommend to down-scale the image.
+This will average the pixel values in a $2 \times 2$ (or $4 \times 4$ and so on) pixel block, depending on the down-scaling factor.

 A sample scan is available in the `sample_data` directory.